 Since Realm is an object database, your schema is defined in the same way you define your object classes.
 Additionally, Realm delivers a simple and intuitive string-based query system that will feel natural to Flutter developers.
 No more context switching to SQL to instantiate your schema or looking behind the curtain when an ORM fails to translate your calls into SQL.
 And because Realm object’s are memory-mapped, a developer can bind an object or query directly to the UI.
 As soon as changes are made to the state store, they are immediately reflected in the UI.
 No need to write complex logic to continually recheck whether a state change affects objects or queries bound to the UI and therefore refresh the UI.
 Realm updates the UI for you.

 The Realm Flutter SDK is free, open source and available for you to try out today.
 While this release is still in Alpha, our development team has done a lot of the heavy lifting to set a solid foundation – with a goal of moving rapidly into Beta and GA later this year.
-We will look to bring new notification APIs, a migration API, solidify our query system, helper functions for Streams integration, and of course Realm Sync to automatically replicate data to MongoDB Atlas.
+We will look to bring new notification APIs, a migration API, solidify our query system, helper functions for Streams integration, and of course Atlas Device Sync to automatically replicate data to MongoDB Atlas.